kailash-manasarovar/statement/docs/timeline/2024/september.md

 ### Sainte Bernadette

 - Before I leave Cauterets, I go to the church to pray for better things to come.
-- I'm sitting in front of the altar with the Mary she used to pray with, the little menora, and a picture of the saint.
+- I'm sitting in front of the altar with the little statue of Mary she used to pray with, the little menora, and a picture of the saint.

 ![Sainte Bernadette in Cauterets](../../content/images/bernadettes-altar.jpg)